-On 28 May 2019, the City of Ryde passed a resolution acknowledging that we are in a state of climate emergency that requires urgent action by all levels of government; that human induced climate change represents one of the greatest threats to humanity, civilisation and other species; and that it is still possible to prevent the most catastrophic outcomes if societies, including local councils, take emergency action.
+The City of Ryde passed a resolution on the 28 May 2019 acknowledging that we are in a state of climate emergency that requires urgent action by all levels of government; that human induced climate change represents one of the greatest threats to humanity, civilisation and other species; and that it is still possible to prevent the most catastrophic outcomes if societies, including local councils, take emergency action.

 What has Council done already?

 Some of the steps which Council has already undertaken to move towards Net Zero Emissions for the Community include: